congdm/Patchouli-Compiler/README.md

 The goal is to implement the recursive descent compiler for Oberon-07 language, Intel 64 architecture.

-Written in Component Pascal, compiled by Gardens Point Component Pascal, and the generated output of this compiler is FASM-syntax assembly code.
+Written in Component Pascal, compiled by Gardens Point Component Pascal, and require .NET 2.0 to run.

 Binary is also supply with source.
-At current stage, the compiler can build some simple Win64 program, without import/export abilities and some language constructs is still missing.

 **(\*UPDATE\*)**
 I have changed the design again.
 The output this time will be native machine code.
 It isn't runable as the old version yet.